Skip to main content

 4. Limbaugh Senses Conspiracy Behind Retraction Of Erroneous Report

-The World Health Organization corrected a report that mistakenly claimed there was a rise in “self-inflicted” HIV infections in Greece as a way to collect welfare benefits , saying the report was unfounded and a result of an editing error: “There is no evidence suggesting that deliberate self-infection with H.I.V. goes beyond a few anecdotal cases.”
-But it didn’t matter to Rush Limbaugh, who insisted that, in fact, the original, erroneous WHO declaration was true:
+The World Health Organization corrected a report that mistakenly claimed there was a rise in “self-inflicted” HIV infections in Greece as a way to collect welfare benefits , saying the report was unfounded and a result of an Ctrl+click or tap to follow link"> editing error(link is external): “There is no evidence suggesting that deliberate self-infection with H.I.V. goes beyond a few anecdotal cases.”
+But it didn't matter to Rush Limbaugh, who Ctrl+click or tap to follow link"> insisted (link is external) that, in fact, the original, erroneous WHO declaration was true(link is external):

 So what do you think really happened here?
 Do you think they goofed up?
 I don’t, either.
 I think they’re trying to walk back what they inadvertently admitted yesterday.
 And being leftists, I’m sure they didn't think that they would get the kind of reaction they got.
 I’m sure they were expecting to get reactions rooted in sympathy and compassion, and instead they got reactions that were based and rooted in outrage.
 They were not prepared for that, so now it's, dare we say, CYA time here at the World Health Organization.